AxelDlv00/ToxiFrench/README.md

 ## Abstract

-Despite significant progress in English toxicity detection, performance drastically degrades in other languages like French, a gap stemming from disparities in training corpora and the culturally nuanced nature of toxicity.
-This paper addresses this critical gap with three key contributions.
-First, we introduce ToxiFrench, a new public benchmark dataset for French toxicity detection, comprising 53,622 entries.
-This dataset was constructed using a novel annotation strategy that required manual labeling for only 10% of the data, minimizing effort and error.
-Second, we conducted a comprehensive evaluation of toxicity detection models.
-Our findings reveal that while Large Language Models (LLMs) often achieve high performance, Small Language Models (SLMs) can demonstrate greater robustness to bias, better cross-language consistency, and superior generalization to novel forms of toxicity.
-Third, to identify optimal transfer-learning methods, we conducted a systematic comparison of In-Context Learning (ICL), Supervised Fine-tuning (SFT), and Chain-of-Thought (CoT) reasoning using `Qwen3-4B` and analyzed the impact of data imbalance.
-We propose a novel approach for CoT fine-tuning that employs a dynamic weighted loss function, significantly boosting performance by ensuring the model's reasoning is faithful to its final conclusion.
+Detecting toxic content using language models is crucial yet challenging.
+While substantial progress has been made in English, toxicity detection in French remains underdeveloped, primarily due to the lack of culturally relevant, large-scale datasets.
+In this work, we introduce TOXIFRENCH, a new public benchmark of 53,622 French online comments, constructed via a semi-automated annotation pipeline that reduces manual labeling to only 10% through high-confidence LLM-based pre-annotation and human verification.
+Then, we benchmark a broad range of models and uncover a counterintuitive insight: Small Language Models (SLMs) outperform many larger models in robustness and generalization under the toxicity detection task.
+Motivated by this finding, we propose a novel Chain-of-Thought (CoT) fine-tuning strategy using a dynamic weighted loss that progressively emphasizes the model's final decision, significantly improving faithfulness.
+Our fine-tuned 4B model achieves state-of-the-art performance, improving its F1 score by 13% over its baseline and outperforming LLMs such as GPT-40 and Gemini-2.5.
+Further evaluation on a cross-lingual toxicity benchmark demonstrates strong multilingual ability, suggesting that our methodology can be effectively extended to other languages and safety-critical classification tasks.

 ---